AshKelly/pyquad/README.md

 ```

 which reduces the runtime from 107.8 seconds to 1.7 seconds on my laptop.
 This
-can also be sped up be replacing `pyquad.quad_grid` with
+can also be sped up by passing the kwarg `parallel=True` to `pyquad.quad_grid`
-`pyquad.parallel_quad_grid` which takes advantage of openMP.
-My laptop can get
+whichch takes advantage of openMP.
+My laptop can get a 3x speed up using the
-a 3-4x speed up using the parallel version.
+parallel version.

 ## Installing